JohnVirgin/CESM-Niagara/README.md

 --compset
 ```

 Specifies the components going into your build.
 This option is actually typically used as a shortcut.
 Compsets that are more common have 'short names' that'll save you from typing out which specific CAM, CLM, POP, etc models you'd like to include here.
 You can find a list of supported CESM2 compsets here: http://www.cesm.ucar.edu/models/cesm2/cesm/compsets.html.
 One of the caveats of using CESM2 is that there isn't actually that many scientifically validated compsets that exist yet.
-The lack of testing can sometimes result in linux throwing you an error, because it won't allow you to create a case that hasn't been validated.
+The lack of testing can sometimes result in an error, because it won't allow you to create a case that hasn't been validated.
 Get around this by adding ```--run-unsupported``` to the end of the line.

 ```
 --machine